NullSector-dev/Learning-Rust/Readme.md

 An interactive number guessing game that helped me grasp Rust's control flow and user input handling.

+### 3. To-do CLI APP

+A command line to-do list with persistence using a json file.
+It helped me to learn how to handle crates and branch out processes.

 ## Tech Used

 ### 1. Rust